elee9/R41LS/README.md

-# Railz
+# R41LS

-Railz is a web-application framework that is inspired by [Rails](github.com/rails/rails).
-Railz includes controller, route, router, and session classes to create database-backed web applications according to the Model-View-Controller (MVC) Pattern.
+R41LS is a web-application framework that is inspired by [Rails](github.com/rails/rails).
+R41LS includes controller, route, router, and session classes to create database-backed web applications according to the Model-View-Controller (MVC) Pattern.

 ## Technical Features